 - Other Potential

 Throughout history, research on curcumin has demonstrated a wide spectrum of potential properties and effects to explore in the oral health space.
-Additional research is needed to evaluate the potential antioxidant, antiviral, antifungal, antibacterial and wound healing properties for oral care products.
+Research on curcumin has demonstrated a wide spectrum of potential properties such as anti-fungal, anti-viral, anti-bacterial, and antiseptic properties which make it a useful and viable treatment in oral health.

 We've covered the health benefits of turmeric, but does it have cosmetic benefits as well?
-Unfortunately, as the American Dental Association (ADA) mentions, there's no scientific evidence that turmeric can whiten your teeth.
+Though the Canadian Medical Association Journal notes that there isn't scientific evidence that turmeric has proven health benefits, it doesn't mention cosmetic benefits.
 Many turmeric toothpaste includes ingredients like baking soda, hydrated silica, or calcium carbonate, which are known as natural whitening agents and might be what's actually contributing to a brighter smile.